 Compound interest: the eighth wonder of the world.
-Most people ‘discount’ it – especially when it comes to their own finances – but, the truth is, compound interest is still the most powerful way to grow your money.
+Most people ‘discount’ it—especially when considering their own initial investments—but the truth is, compound interest remains the most powerful method to grow your money, especially when compounded annually in investment accounts.

 In this article, we’ll cover compound interest, its advantages, & how to get started.